oh-kay-blanket/movie-translator/README.md

-# Movie Titles in Japanese
+# Movie Title Translator
-An app which will search for movie titles, and return the title in Japanese
+An app which will search for movie titles, and return the title in various languages.